 You're walking down a street in some foreign town, taking in the sights and smells, when suddenly it washes over you: a bizarre, but familiar sensation that somehow you've done this all before.
 In some cases, the experience is so strong that you can almost feel what's about to happen next.

-It is estimated that more than 70 percent of us experience some form of déjà vu — a French word meaning "already seen."
-It's a puzzling phenomenon that's been blamed on everything from separate universes temporarily coming together to your "future self" attempting to guide you in life.
+It's estimated that more than 70 percent of us experience some form of déjà vu — a French word meaning "already seen."
+It's a puzzling phenomenon that's been blamed on everything from parallel universes temporarily coming together to your "future self" attempting to guide you in life.
 Or, as Keanu Reeve's character learned in "The Matrix," it's all just a computer glitch.

 Another interesting aspect: Déjà vu is more closely associated with those who watch a lot of movies and tend to travel.
 What may feel, look or sound familiar, despite physically being our first encounter, may align closely with a deeply buried memory from a previous experience.

 "Memory is far from perfect.
 We simply fail to recall everything that we encounter in day-to-day life," déjà vu researcher Anne Cleary explained to LaMotte.
 "However, just because something fails to be recalled doesn't mean that the memory isn't still 'in there' somewhere; often it is, and it is just failing to be accessed.
 These types of memories might be what drive the sense of familiarity that presumably underlies déjà vu."